 Peter and I have returned from seven nights in Costa Rica in celebration of my 40th birthday year.
 This was a coordinated trip with five of my friends from university and their husbands.
 We started planning this trip just over a year ago because we wanted to “go big”.

-We rented a dope mansion on a cliff overlooking the Pacific ocean, complete with private chef, private beach, infinity pool, and escorpiones, or scorpions for you English speakers.
+We rented a dope mansion on a cliff overlooking the Pacific Ocean, complete with private chef, private beach, infinity pool, and escorpiones, or scorpions for you English speakers.

-You can see our dope casa in the photo below; it’s the far right house on the upper ridge.
+You can see our dope casa in the photo below; it’s the far-right house on the upper ridge.

 My 10 friends traveling from Minnesota arrived at la casa a few hours before Peter and I (it took us nearly 2.5 hours to get through immigration because of the shortage (only 4 and, at times, only 2!) agents working a queue of 800+ visitors).

-During their introductory walk-through of the mansh, they were warned to always wear shoes in the grass and to pay close attention as you walk through the grass because scorpions sometimes creep around on the grassy knolls.
+During their introductory walk-through of the mansion, they were warned to always wear shoes in the grass and to pay close attention as you walk through the grass because scorpions sometimes creep around on the grassy knolls.

-The Minnesota crew warned Peter and I of the dangers lurking in the grassy knolls and we nodded our heads and said C-10 (NDR which means 10-4).
+The Minnesota crew warned Peter and me of the dangers lurking in the grassy knolls and we nodded our heads and said C-10 (NDR which means 10-4).
 We then got our drink on and started what would be seven of the most fun days we’ve ever had on vacation.